trishaandrews/trishaandrews.github.io/_posts/2015-8-20-Sentence-Style.md

 title:  "I Like Commas"
 subheadline:  "NLP and The Guardian"
 author: Trisha
-teaser: "Predicting sentence author or topic of news articles from punctuation and stop words"
+teaser: "Predicting author or topic of news article sentences from punctuation and stop words"
 ---

 ![stop words wordcloud](../images/stopwords.png)